ogr09/phantomjs_doc_ja/API-Reference.md

  * `url`: The target URL of this navigation event
  * `type`: Possible values include: `"Undefined"`, `"LinkClicked"`, `"FormSubmitted"`, `"BackOrForward"`, `"Reload"`, `"FormResubmitted"`, `"Other"`
  * `willNavigate`: `true` if navigation will happen, `false` if it is locked (by `page.navigationLocked`)
- * `main`: `true` if this events comes from the main frame, `false` if it comes from an iframe of some other sub-frame.
+ * `main`: `true` if this event comes from the main frame, `false` if it comes from an iframe of some other sub-frame.

 Example:
 ```javascript